The Shadow Line (album)

 The Shadow Line is the sixth studio album by the industrial rock band Godhead, released on August 29, 2006.
+The album marks the band's stylistic departure from their traditional industrial gothic rock sound towards alternative rock and post-grunge, although some electronic elements are still present.

 Background

 In 2005, frontman Jason C. Miller invited James O'Connor to return as the band's drummer, which he accepted.
 Following the completion of The Shadow Line, however, O'Connor left the group for a second time.

 "Trapped In Your Lies" was the album's lead single.
 It was followed by "Push" and "Hey You".